BillQK/Team_Member_Management/README.md

 List page
 This page shows a list of all team members.
-Note that the subtitle should reflect the number of team members (the screenshot is wrong, it should say 4).
+Note that the subtitle should reflect the number of team members.
 Also note that if the team member is an admin, that is listed next to their name.
 Clicking a team member should show the Edit page.
 Clicking the plus at the top should show the Add page.

 ![Screenshot from 2022-11-15 14-17-20](https://user-images.githubusercontent.com/67892332/202006474-f4affe5c-36b8-43a0-8ccc-9014aac58906.png)